Canadian Personal Finance Blog

 Negative

 So there you have my view of my investments.
-I don’t want to go over individual wins or losses in terms of a specific security, there really is no point in that.
+There is no need to go over individual wins or losses regarding specific security; there is no point in that.

-I think my investing is getting better, I have made some classic blunders, but I am slowly learning from my mistakes, which is the important part of this.
+My investing is getting better, I have made some classic blunders, but I am slowly learning from my mistakes, which is essential.

-I guess my financial resume isn’t really that bad after all, it’s nothing fantastic, and I know people who have been able to set up a plan and live to it, and are much farther ahead of me, but I am doing as well as I can right now, so that is all I can wish for right now.
+My financial resume isn’t bad after all, it’s nothing fantastic, and I know people who have been able to set up a plan and live to it and are much farther ahead of me, but I am doing as well as I can now, so that is all I can wish for now.

 Leave a Reply